Loading...

 January 31, 2024

-All project costs must be incurred, invoiced, and paid for by the approved farm business within the eligible project start and completion dates for the application intake a project is approved in.
-Costs incurred, invoiced and/or paid for outside of these dates will not be eligible for cost-share.
-Approved applicants must also participate in a Knowledge Sharing Event (KSE)KSEs support learning and adoption of BMPs specific to addressing climate change challenges in Ontario.
-A KSE is both a learning and networking opportunity for farmers.
-For more information about KSEs, see the section below on Required Participation in Knowledge Sharing Events before they can consider their project complete.
+Eligible project costs must be incurred, invoiced, and paid for by the approved farm business within the eligible project start and completion dates for the application intake a project is approved in.
+Costs incurred, invoiced and/or paid for outside of these dates or by entities other than the approved farm business will not be eligible for cost-share.
+For costs to be supported, the practice must be implemented before a claim can be submitted.

 PROJECT CATEGORY DETAILS